 Most of the women get pregnant with one baby, while some get pregnant with two, three, four, or even more than that at a time.

-This mostly depends upon that genetic factors, but it is also possible a couple gets pregnant with more than one baby for the first time in the family history.
+This mostly depends upon genetic factors, but it is also possible a couple gets pregnant with more than one baby for the first time in the family history.

-There are two types of twins, identical twins and fraternal twins.
+There are two types of twins: identical twins and fraternal twins.
 Both of them are similar but more different at the same time.

 Key Takeaways